 The case is well-known so I will not summarize it.
 You can find more about this case below in the resource section.
 I will point out though what I miss when I read articles about this case.

 First, the basics: missing are Maurice (14), Martha (12), Louis (9), Jennie (8), and Betty (5).
 Either these children did or did not die in the fire that consumed their home.

 The Sodder Children who survived the fire: Sylvia (2), George, Jr (16), Marion (17), and John (23).
 Note that the age between brackets indicates the children’s age at the time of the fire.

-The parents, George and Jennie, had one other son Joe who was not at home at the time of the fire as he was serving in the army.
+The parents, George and Jennie, had one other son Joe who was not at home at the time of the fire.
+He was serving in the army.
 Where was Joe serving?
 Do we have an established alibi for Joe?
-I am not accusing him of anything but I do like to be sure that we are not overlooking something.
-More about this below.
-Just bear with me.
+I am not accusing him of anything but I do like to cross off all questions.

 From the Smithsonian Magazine: “In 1968, more than 20 years after the fire, Jennie went to get the mail and found an envelope addressed only to her.
 It was postmarked in Kentucky but had no return address.
 Inside was a photo of a man in his mid-20s.
 On its flip side a cryptic handwritten note read: “Louis Sodder.
 I love brother Frankie.
 Ilil Boys.
 A90132 or 35.”
 She and George couldn’t deny the resemblance to their Louis, who was 9 at the time of the fire.
 Beyond the obvious similarities—dark curly hair, dark brown eyes—they had the same straight, strong nose, the same upward tilt of the left eyebrow.
 Once again they hired a private detective and sent him to Kentucky.
 They never heard from him again.”